boreal/500px-dc/README.md

 Reboot the server after the deployment completes error free.

-### Monitoring
+### Supervising
-Monit monitors the services (nginx, roshi-server and redis) and upstart monitors monit.
+Monit supervises the nginx, roshi-server and redis services while upstart monitors monit.

+### Testing
+The "test" role executes the three core functions, insert, select and delete.
+After the stack has been deployed the tests can be run independently using the --tag option:

+	ansible-playbook -i hosts play-fullstack.yml -v -u ubuntu --sudo --private-key ~/.ssh/aws-us-east.pem  -l 500px-dc --tags test